Zayre: The 1960s

 Beginning in 1960, Zayre embarked on a program to open stores in major markets all across the eastern half of the U.S., with a presence in nearly every state east of the Mississippi River by the middle of the decade.
 The company opened new stores in clusters, so as to maximize brand presence and advertising efficiency.
 By the end of 1966, Zayre had 92 stores with major concentrations in the Chicago metropolitan area, Miami, and its home turf of Boston.
 Medium-sized Zayre markets at the time included Washington, D.C., Pittsburgh, Atlanta, Cleveland, Columbus, Ohio, Jacksonville, Tampa, and the Providence-area suburb of Warwick.

 Some of this growth came through acquisition.
 Several locations in Washington, D.C., Chicago, and Florida were acquired through the bankruptcies of discount chains Towers Marts in 1963 and Consumers Mart of America in 1965.
-In December 1966, Zayre bought out Northern Enterprises, Inc., owner of four Shopper's City stores in Duluth, Minneapolis, and St. Paul, Minnesota, eventually all Shoppers’ City locations where rebranding the stores as Zayre Shopper's City stores.
+In December 1966, Zayre bought out Northern Enterprises, Inc., owner of four Shoppers' City stores in Duluth, Minneapolis, and St. Paul, Minnesota, eventually all Shoppers’ City locations where rebranding the stores as Zayre Shoppers' City stores.

 Zayre Shoppers’ City locations included, Duluth, West St Paul, St Louis Park, St Cloud, Bloomington, Columbia Heights, Coon Rapids, and Brooklyn Center.